pbrisbin/mail-query/README.md

 # Mail Query

-Query the contents of a Maildir for From: address.
-Print these addresses in the format expected by mutt as a query_command.
+Query the contents of a Maildir for From: addresses.
+Print these addresses in the format expected by mutt as a query_command similar to `abook --mutt-query foo`

-Lots of todos left before this is useful though.

-Current cli usage:

-    mutt-query ~/Mail/GMail/INBOX
+### Usage:

+    # add to muttrc
+    set query_command = "mail-query '%s' ~/Mail/GMail/INBOX"

+This is my first anything in C, so be nice.